Menu

 Insights, Analysis, and Developments

 Editorial Note: While vEAR might seem like a curious anomaly, its high prevalence underscores the complexity of human sensory processing.
 Recognizing that a significant portion of the population experiences such cross-modal perceptions challenges our understanding of sensory boundaries and highlights the brain's remarkable adaptability.
 This research not only broadens our understanding of synesthesia-like experiences but also challenges assumptions about the boundaries between our senses, highlighting the diversity of human perception.
 By uncovering the prevalence and characteristics of vEAR, the study opens doors for further exploration into how the brain integrates sensory information, which could ultimately lead to improved support and awareness for those whose sensory worlds differ from the norm.
-This insight not only enriches our comprehension of neurological diversity but also emphasizes the importance of considering these variations in designing inclusive environments and technologies - Disabled World (DW).
+This insight not only enriches our comprehension of neurological diversity but also emphasizes the importance of considering these variations in designing inclusive environments and technologies.

 Attribution/Source(s): This peer reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
 Originally authored by City University London and published on 2018/03/20, this content may have been edited for style, clarity, or brevity.

-: Study reveals how motor learning reshapes brain circuits, offering insights for therapies aiding motor rehabilitation and neurological disorders.
+Study reveals how motor learning reshapes brain circuits, offering insights for therapies aiding motor rehabilitation and neurological disorders.
+Published: 2025/05/07.

-: What determines how the brain divides the day into individual events that we can understand and remember separately.
+What determines how the brain divides the day into individual events that we can understand and remember separately.
+Published: 2024/10/03.

-Permalink: <a href="https://www.disabled-world.com/health/neurology/brain/vear.php">vEAR: Hearing Silent Flashes When Viewing Animated Images</a>: Peer-reviewed research finds 21% experience vEAR, where silent visual flashes or movement trigger vivid sounds, revealing new insights into cross-sensory perception.
+<a href="https://www.disabled-world.com/health/neurology/brain/vear.php">vEAR: Hearing Silent Flashes When Viewing Animated Images</a>: Peer-reviewed research finds 21% experience vEAR, where silent visual flashes or movement trigger vivid sounds, revealing new insights into cross-sensory perception.

-While we strive to provide accurate and up-to-date information, it's important to note that our content is for general informational purposes only.
-We always recommend consulting qualified healthcare professionals for personalized medical advice.
-Any 3rd party offering or advertising does not constitute an endorsement.
+While we strive to provide accurate, up-to-date information, our content is for general informational purposes only.
+Please consult qualified professionals for advice specific to your situation.